-For the last few years, the gaze of many TiO2 feedstock producers and consumers, has been firmly fixated on the ever-fluctuating demand trends of pigment and – further along the value chain – paint.
+For the last few years, the gaze of many TiO2 feedstock producers has been firmly fixed on the demand trends of pigment and – further along the value chain – paint.
 So much so, that other market forces have gone out of focus.

-As feedstock demand trends rebound from a recent downturn, prices remain firm, and the industry proves itself to be surprisingly resilient to demand volatility, Reg Adams of Artikol UK says the time may have come to divert our eyes towards a bigger threat to the industry: a dwindling feedstock supply outlook.
+As feedstock demand trends rebound from a recent downturn, prices remain firm, and the industry proves resilient to demand volatility, Reg Adams of Artikol UK says it’s time to divert our eyes to a bigger threat: a dwindling feedstock supply outlook.

-“In short, pigment producers will be generating more pigment in 2020 and there is no real sign of enough new feedstock capacity to cope with that extra 4.6 percent jump in demand – coupled with a number of uncertainties in the supply chain,” said Adams ahead of the Minerals Sands Conference 2020.
+“In short, pigment producers will need to generate 4.6 percent more in 2020 and there is no real sign of enough new feedstock capacity to cope with that extra jump in demand – coupled with a number of uncertainties in the supply chain,” said Adams.

-“Notably, Cristal/Tasnee’s new ilmenite smelter in Saudi Arabia – which was meant to be producing half a million tonnes per annum of slag by now – is still not operational,” he said.
+“Crystal/Tasnee’s smelter was meant to be producing half a million tonnes per annum of slag by now – but is still not operational,” said Adams.

 “Bearing in mind that total feedstock demand is to the tune of 8 million tonnes per annum, a deficit of this magnitude will be felt profoundly by the industry.

 “The project was announced in 2011, but even today it’s not up and running, with a number of technical and construction issues.
 Plus, it’s very close to the Saudi Yemeni border, a prolific war zone that has been ticking away for quite a few years now,” he said.

 Aside from the direct impact of a half-million-tonne supply deficit, knock-on effects of this project delay may also be felt, warned Adams.